Day 2 & 3 – Californian Zephyr Chicago to Salt Lake City

 Through the night we stopped at stations so more passengers came and went.
 The rail crew put a ticket above your seat and during the night will come through with a torch to give people a 15 minute warning that their station is coming up – a personalised alarm clock!
 This process was quiet and not distracting to others and ensured that people did not miss their stop by over-sleeping!

-Day 2 – California Zephyr
+Day 2 – on the train

 I did manage a few hours of ‘on and off’ sleep and after setting my alarm to ‘vibrate’ mode so as not to wake my fellow passengers I moved through to the Sightseer lounge at 4:45am to ensure we had the best seats for when the sun came up and we had the amazing views to experience through the Rockies.